Drips Privacy Policy

 All interactions with the Drips Protocol are written to public and immutable infrastructures, including blockchains (e.g. Ethereum-compatible networks such as OP Mainnet or Filecoin) and, where applicable, the IPFS.
 As a result, submitted data becomes publicly accessible and cannot be deleted due to the nature of these systems.

-To improve performance and ensure availability, publicly available protocol data may additionally be indexed and mirrored by the Public Goods Association in a read-only database (hosted by a third-party infrastructure provider) to enable faster retrieval in the Drips Web App.
+To improve performance and ensure availability, publicly available protocol data may additionally be indexed and mirrored by the Association in a read-only database (hosted by a third-party infrastructure provider) to enable faster retrieval in the Drips Web App.
 This processing is carried out on the basis of our legitimate interest in providing a performant service (Art.
 6 (1) sentence 1 lit. f GDPR

 We do not store or process any personal data beyond what is technically required to enable your interactions with the protocol.
 Please note, however, that any data you publish on-chain (e.g. through transactions or public attestations) is visible to everyone and permanently accessible.